Black Honeycomb: What to do With it?

 However, the area of the hive where young are raised is the quickest to have dark or even black honeycomb.
 Bee brood require a lot of attention during this growth phase.

-This means that over time, the beeswax comb becomes darker and the diameter of the cell is reduced.
+This means that over time, the beeswax comb becomes darker and the diameter of the cell is reduced-due to the left behind cocoon.

 Of course, with the passage of enough time – even combs that are not in the brood nest area may become black as well.